Remember When (Alan Jackson song)

 "Remember When" is a song written and recorded by American country music artist Alan Jackson.
 Released in October 2003 as the second and final single from his compilation album, Greatest Hits Volume II, it spent two weeks at number 1 on the U.S. Billboard Hot Country Songs chart in February 2004 and peaked at number 29 on the Billboard Hot 100.
 The song has since become one of Jackson's most beloved tracks.

 Content

 In "Remember When", Jackson looks back on his life with his wife.
 He describes their love from their first time together, through raising their children, and describes how he and his wife will "remember when" the children were young after they are old.

 Critical reception

 Billboard called the single "the most poignant, well written country song to hit the format in a long time."

 "Remember When" debuted at number 45 on the U.S. Billboard Hot Country Singles & Tracks for the week of November 8, 2003, and reached number one on the chart.
-The song was certified four-times platinum by the RIAA on May 22, 2023, and has sold 1,571,000 copies in the United States as of November 2016.
+The song was certified five-times platinum by the RIAA on August 11, 2026, and has sold 1,571,000 copies in the United States as of November 2016.